sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 [UMA](./uma.md) or (User-Managed Access) is an access management protocol that is also supported by default in all Gluu Server deployments.
 Learn more about configuring and managing UMA in the [UMA](./uma.md) portion of the docs.

 ## Users
-The users tab allows the Gluu admin to perform various user management tasks, including add users to the admin group, search users, and import users from a file.
+The users tab allows the Gluu admin to perform various user management tasks like adding users, searching users, and importing users from a file.
 Learn more about managing users in the [user management](./user-group.md) portion of the docs.

 ## Personal
-Personal tab allows the individual person to view his basic profile and modify certain fields.
+The personal tab allows an individual to view and manage (if enabled) their basic profile information.
+However, since oxTrust is designed to be an administrative tool it is often not Internet facing, making it a bad choice for user self-service profile management.
+In general, if user profile management is an important requirement for your organization, we recommend writing a separate app or forking our open source [credential management app](https://github.com/GluuFederation/cred-mgr).